peteranderson20/peteranderson20/README.md

 ## About Me

-I'm a computer science student at the University of Minnesota with a passion for machine learning and software development.
+I'm a data science student at the University of Minnesota with a passion for machine learning and software development.
 I enjoy working on projects that challenge my skills and deepen my understanding of the technologies I love.

 ---